 When is it best to come for a grief retreat?

-We've found that it's best to attend a retreat anytime after that inital 2-3 month period.
+We've found that it's best to attend a retreat anytime after that inital 6 week period.
 The shock is starting to wear off a little at this point and you may be ready to seek support.
 We feel, the sooner the better, but you get to decide what's right for you.
-Some people come after 2 years, some come 20 years later.
+Some people come after 3 weeks, some come after 2 years, and even 20 years later.

 Who is the retreat for?